-Sheltered housing is housing for older people aged 60 or over.
+Sheltered Housing is housing for older people aged 60 or over.
 A warden service and a community alarm is provided for which there is a charge.
 It is possible for people under the age of 60 to be allocated sheltered housing but this is exceptional and will only be done on the recommendation of the Medical Advisory Service.
-(For example someone with a learning disability who needs a degree of housing support.).

-In two bedroomed sheltered accommodation it is possible for a carer or able bodied relative to be part of the applicant's household.
-All applications for sheltered housing are assessed by the Tayside Medical Advisory Service, who will take into account the medical requirements support needs and current housing circumstances of the household and may award a low, medium or high priority to reflect need.
+(For example someone with a learning disability who needs a degree of housing support).
+In two bedroomed sheltered accommodation it is possible for a carer or able bodied relative to be part of the applicant's household with a recommendation from the Medical Advisory Service.
+All applications for sheltered housing are assessed by the Medical Advisory Service, who will take into account the medical requirements and current housing circumstances of the household and may award a low, medium or high priority to reflect need.
 This will add 20, 40 or 70 points respectively to an application.